npopkostov/npopkostov/README.md

 ## 📚 Fun fact:
 "Non scholae sed vitae"
-I have a degree in General Medicine, and while I transitioned into software development, I still find my medical background influences my approach to problem-solving and creating efficient, effective solutions!
+I have a degree in Medicine, and while I transitioned into software development, I still find my medical background influences my approach to problem-solving and creating efficient, effective solutions!

 ---